microsoft/typespec/docs/standard-library/projected-names.md

 </tr>
 </thead>
 <tr>
-<td>When serialized to Json property use the json projected name</td>
+<td>When serialized to Json, the property uses the json projected name</td>
-<td>Typescript didn't provide any projected name so it keep the model as it is.</td>
+<td>Typescript doesn't specify any projected name, so it retains the model as is.</td>
-<td>Model uses the `csharp` projected names and keeps the reference to the JSON name in JsonProperty</td>
+<td>The model uses the `csharp` projected names and maintains the reference to the JSON name in JsonProperty</td>
 </tr>
 <tr>
 <td>